 Winter Fuel Payment

 If you are eligible, you will normally receive the Winter Fuel Payment automatically.
-In October or November, you should receive a letter to let you know how much you will get, and you will be paid in November or December.
+In October or November, you should have received a letter to let you know how much you will get, and you will be paid in November or December.
 If you do not get a letter but you believe you are eligible, check if you can make a claim on GOV.UK.

 Cold Weather Payment